tomzx/blog.tomrochette.com-content/my-agi-journey/item.md

 ## Beginning of the day

 * Video log
-	* What I'll be doing today
+	* What will I be doing today?
-	* What might be blocking me or will be difficult and how I plan to tackle that
+	* What might be blocking me or will be difficult and how do I plan to tackle that?

 ## During the day